Jul 01, 2024

 Experience the winter spirit in NYC while you get travel and lodging deals post-holiday season.
 Prices usually drop after the New Year’s Eve festivities making it an ideal time to grab a deal on lower-priced flights and the best deals on hotel rates.

-The city transforms into a winter wonderland.
-Festive markets light up squares and iconic ice rinks, like Wollman Rink, in Central Park, invite you to join the New Yorkers and skate amidst the city lights.
+The city becomes a winter wonderland.
+Festive markets light up squares and beloved ice rinks, like Wollman Rink, in Central Park, invite you to join the New Yorkers and skate amidst the city lights.

 Higher Prices: Summer (June - August)